-- Talking to the child or young person or observing the situations when their behaviour causes concern it may be easy to change the behaviour by, for example, moving the child or young person from one coaching group to another if there is a clash of personalities. - Discussing the behaviour which causes concern with relatives and carers, if relevant, to see if they have noticed it and what steps could be taken together with the child or young person to change it. - Referring your concerns to other professionals if the behaviour is too challenging to manage in the above ways. - Referring the child or young person to the terms of membership of your club or organisation which refer to the conduct of members to other members, coaches, volunteers and staff. - Working through the procedures outlined in the section dealing with 'What to do if a child or young person indicates that he or she is being abused'.
+- Talking to the person or observing the situations when their behaviour causes concern - it may be easy to change the behaviour by, for example, moving the adult from one coaching group to another if there is a clash of personalities. - Discussing the behaviour which causes concern with relatives and carers, if relevant, to see if they have noticed it and what steps could be taken together with the person to change it. - Referring your concerns to other professionals if the behaviour is too challenging to manage in the above ways. - Referring the person to the terms of membership of your club or organisation which refer to the conduct of members to other members, coaches, volunteers and staff.

+• Working through the procedures person indicates that he or she outlined in is being ab the section bused'. dealing with 'What to do if a 3 20